Academic Grievance Procedure

 3. The TUJ Grievance Committee

-The TUJ Grievance Committee shall consist of a Chairperson and at least three full-time faculty members or instructors or staff appointed by the CAO and renewed annually.
+The TUJ Grievance Committee shall consist of a Chairperson and at least three full-time faculty members or instructors or staff appointed by the ADAA and renewed annually.
 It shall be the duty of the Grievance Committee to solicit, receive, and consider information from parties involved in a grievance and conduct any hearings it deems necessary.
 The Grievance Coordinator will assist them in this as requested.

 The process shall be as follows: